| Group | Value |

 Verify if all plants survived or did some die before reaching maturity?
 If a plant died, what do you think may have caused this?
 Could this be treatment related, or just a random occurrence?

-code by hitting Run (this may take a while, but just wait for the plot)
+Run the in-app R code by hitting Run (this may take a while, but just wait for the plot)

 Is there anything that needs to be corrected on your graph?
 Hint: check axis label spellings Can you correct the code and re-run it?